sst/guide/_chapters/manage-environment-related-config.md

   dev: dev
 ```

-This seems a bit redundant because the stages names we are using across the two repos is going to be the same.
+This seems a bit redundant because the stage names we are using across the two repos are the same.
+But you might choose to call it `dev` in your Serverless services.
+And call it `development` in your SST app.

 Next, we create the reference to our SST app.